rajusirigineedi/airqassignment/README.md

 just an assignment
 To run it/ test it in your local system go to this pull this Docker image ' <b>vivobookdocker/airq</b> '

+command to pull the image : docker pull vivobookdocker/airq:latest

 Endpoints to test it in postman.
 >GET: /getairq
  - should pass the key you get as x-api-key header